 DAYLILIES can be dug and divided as they complete their bloom cycle, right into fall, if needed.

 PEONIES are best divided and transplanted in late August through September, if they need it.
 Remember with these fussy guys that “eyes” must not be buried more than an inch or two beneath the soil surface.
 Want more peonies?
-Now’s the time to order from places like Klehm’s (see Sources list).
+Now’s the time to order from places like Klehm’s or Peony’s Envy (see Resource Links list).

 MANY POPULAR ANNUALS can be overwintered as young plants if you take and root cuttings now rather than try to nurse along leggy older specimens.
 Geraniums, coleus, wax begonias, even impatiens (to name just a few common ones), if grown in good light indoors and kept pinched and bushy, will yield another generation of cuttings for next spring’s transplants.
 Probably best to expend this effort and space on things you really treasure—an unusual form of something, not the garden variety.